seleniumbase/SeleniumBase/README.md

         raise Exception("Reports of my assimilation are greatly exaggerated.")
 ```

-<h4>Switching Tabs</h4>
+🔵 Switching Tabs:

-What if your test opens up a new tab/window and now you have more than one page?
+<p>What if your test opens up a new tab/window and now you have more than one page?
 No problem.
 You need to specify which one you currently want Selenium to use.
-Switching between tabs/windows is easy:
+Switching between tabs/windows is easy:</p>

 ```python
 self.switch_to_window(1)  # This switches to the new tab (0 is the first one)
 ```

-**ProTip™:** iFrames follow the same principle as new windows - you need to specify the iFrame if you want to take action on something in there
+🔵 <b>ProTip™:</b> iFrames follow the same principle as new windows - you need to specify the iFrame if you want to take action on something in there

 ```python
 self.switch_to_frame('ContentManagerTextBody_ifr')